 Just another thing that Voldemort took from us.

 I knew my friends worried about me, especially Luna, and Hermione, whenever she visited school.
-I don't know how Hermione managed.
+I don't know how Hermione was managing.
 She spent half her time at Hogwarts studying for her NEWTS with me, and the other half working for the Ministry.
-I wondered where she was.
-She was meant to be helping me with the bloody essay I was working on.

 "Um, I was wondering…um, do you want to go to Hogsmeade with me this weekend?"